hashicorp/is-consul-health-agent/README.md

 - [ ] Clean up config/environment variable handling.
 - [ ] Add signal handling.
 Refresh state on SIGHUP.
 - [ ] Make the upgrade version tag configurable.
 It is currently hard-coded to `consul_cluster_version`.
+- [ ] Add a context to the bootstrap health check process